DoodleEh/PurgSpawnArm/README.md

 * Bendya for creating and texturing Cravens and Neutralizers
 * TheLeabian and synth67 for designing Cravens and Neutralizers respectively
-* Lilaclav for designing, modelling, and texturing Hermes
+* Lilaclav for designing, modelling, and texturing Hermes, and designing Unfortunate Development
 * FruitCircuit for creating Cravens and Neutralizers mechanics
-* Slumbomb for creating Hermes mechanics
+* Slumbomb for creating Hermes mechanics and polishing Enoch mechanics
+* Raifu for creating Envy and modelling Enoch & Unfortunate Development
+* Hinestraza for reworking Unfortunate Development attacks
 * bongwaterfumes (me) for creating Indulgence and majorly polishing and balancing the enemies included in this pack
 * BlooGoober and Duv for some sounds and audio assistance